theias/ias_check_wpa_supplicant/README.md

 # ias_check_wpa_supplicant

-Here is an introduction to this project.
+A Nagios check using wpa_supplicant and dhclient to connect to a network, get an IP, and use a regular expression to match the IP.

 # License

-copyright (C) 2017 Author, Institution
+copyright (C) 2017 Martin VanWinkle, Institute for Advanced Study

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by